-You may be wondering whether you can enjoy watermelon on your ketogenic diet with the limited amount of carbohydrates.
-Keto is highly restrictive and most fruits are off limits due to their sugar content.
+You may wonder whether you can enjoy watermelon on your ketogenic diet with a limited amount of carbohydrates.
+Keto is highly restrictive, and most fruits are off-limits due to their sugar content.

 In this article, we'll discuss whether or not you can include watermelon in your keto diet.

 It's important to understand the carb content of fruits you eat on the keto diet.
 As we mentioned earlier, most fruits are high in carbs and are a no-go if you're following a ketogenic diet.

 With that said, watermelon has a lower carb content compared to most other types of fruit.
 This is true for most berries which are typically low in carbs, an

 To break it down, 1 cup of watermelon contains only 11.5 grams of carbohydrates with 0.5 grams of fiber.
 So, the total net carbs in watermelon are only around 11 grams for a cup.

 With that said, is watermelon keto-friendly?
 It can be enjoyed in small portions or added to certain dishes.

 You'll need to track your eating to fit watermelon into a ketogenic diet.
 For example, if you're consuming 2,000 calories each day with a maximum of 25 grams of carbs, you could easily consume half your daily carb intake with a single cup of watermelon.

 You'll have to carefully plan your meals and stick to smaller portions to fit them into your keto diet.

 Watermelon Nutritional Information